-Because as a nurse we could get by without a watch, but honestly it really does make our job a little harder without one.
+As a nurse, you could get by without a watch.
+But honestly, it really does make your job a little harder if you don’t have one.

 Here are a few of our favorite watches from Amazon.
 Before I get to the list, we know how frustrating it is searching for the best product.

 In this case, searching for the best watch, you can wear to work.
 If you’re tired of looking and you have an iPhone get the Apple Watch.

 The Apple Watch is one of the slickest watches on the market.
 Beautiful design and functionality you can’t go wrong with the Apple watch.